You could also be interested in reading:

 So, pay attention and take notes:

 Stick to places where women and kids roam freely.
 It's like a safety badge, signaling that you're in a relatively secure environment.
 If you find yourself surrounded by a pack of men, well, let's just say it might be time to give your sixth sense a nudge.
+Avoiding remote areas and unfamiliar neighborhoods hopefully goes without saying.

 Now, let's talk about those township photo, especially the adorable but obviously not-well-off kids that love the camera ops (townships are the poorest areas where the most criminal activity takes place).
 Not only is it sick and disrespectful to walk around all entitled taking photos of those that are in a deep rut, but those innocent little ones might also come with some not-so-innocent company.
 Honestly even just visiting townships like they’re some kind of zoo seems off to me.
+If you insist on visiting any townships or remote areas in general, opt for reputable and professional guides to help you navigate the situation.

 Don’t hassle with anyone over what’s probably small change to you.
 Ask yourself: is it really worth the trouble?
 A parking guard (or is he?) demanding a fee, a police officer hinting at a bribe, or a beggar seeking loose change, sometimes it's easier (and safer) to just pay up and move on.